pfwd/talk-static-analysis-phpstan/src/slides.md

 ---

-## There are two types of projects that every programmer deals with during their career
+## There are three types of projects that every programmer deals with during their career

 ---

-# New projects
+#  1# New projects

 <!--
 - Start from scratch, no code (yet)